bastienmichaux/notes/g/networks/web-protocol.md

 The **HyperText Transfer Protocol (HTTP)** is the TCP/IP-based application layer communication protocol which standardizes how the client and server communicate with each other.
 It defines how the content is requested and transmitted across the internet.

+**HTTP, or HyperText Transfer Protocol**, is the foundation of data communication on the World Wide Web.
+It defines how data should be formatted and transmitted between a client (like your browser) and a web server.
+HTTP is a stateless protocol, meaning each request and response pair is independent from others.

 Resources:
 - [cs.fyi: Everything you need to know about HTTP](https://cs.fyi/guide/http-in-depth)
 - [CloudFlare: What is HTTP?](https://www.cloudflare.com/en-gb/learning/ddos/glossary/hypertext-transfer-protocol-http/)